Areas of Caution: Ethics, Pitfalls, Social Implications

 I don't want to end on a pessimistic note.
 This week is the "issues" week, where we begin to examine some of the negatives of Social Media.
 To quote McLuhan "We shape our tools, and thereafter our tools shape us."
 While no one has a crystal ball to predict the precise impact of technological changes, we must consider potential issues and develop/use tools with awareness.

 This week, instead of a blog post, you will post to two discussion forums on Angel(LCCC's CMS - the discussion forums will be in the week 5 folder).
-One forum will be "Describe what should be contained in LCCC Business Division's Policy on Social Media Marketing for its employees." and the other "Issues Businesses have faced related to the use of Social Media".
-Each forum is worth 2.5 points.
+One forum will be "Describe what should be contained in LCCC Business Division's Policy on Social Media Marketing for its employees." and "Discuss your views of some of the problem issues discussed in this post".
+Each forum is worth 5 points.
 Every post or reply will be awared some points.
-After you have earned your 2.5 points, you are welcome to continue discussing, but will likely not be awarded more points (on the other hand, I may award extra credit points for outstanding contributions).
-In both forums, support what you say with specific examples.
-For example, seek out and cite actual issues organizations have had relating to the usage of social media, and what we can learn from these issues.
+After you have earned your five points, you are welcome to continue discussing, but will likely not be awarded more points (on the other hand, I may award extra credit points for outstanding contributions).
+In both forums, support what you say with examples.
 I will make every effort to stay up to date on grading and award points within 24-48 hours of the post.